Plaquette Renormalization Scheme for Tensor Network States: Introduction

-In this paper, we introduce a plaquette renormalization scheme for 2D TNSs inspired by recent work of Levin and Nave.\cite{levin} They suggested to replace the effective tensors for $2\times 2$ plaquettes on the square lattice, which have $m^8$ elements, by some ``renormalized'' tensors with $m_{\rm cut}^4$ elements, as illustrated in Fig.~\ref{pren}(a).
-This is exact, corresponding just to a regrouping of indices, if $m_{\rm cut}=m^2$, and may be a good approximation even if $m_{\rm cut} \sim m$.
+In this paper, we introduce a plaquette renormalization scheme for 2D TNSs inspired by a method introduced by Levin and Nave \cite{levin} in the context of classical Ising models.
+They suggested to replace the effective tensors for $2\times 2$ plaquettes on the square lattice, which have $m^8$ elements, by some ``renormalized'' tensors with $m_{\rm cut}^4$ elements, as illustrated in Fig.~\ref{pren}(a).
+This can be done exactly if all tensor elements are kept, with $m_{\rm cut}=m^2$, as this corresponds just to a regrouping of the tensor indices.
+The idea is that the scheme may provide a good approximation even if the tensors are drastically truncated, e.g., with $m_{\rm cut} \propto m$.
 For a square $L\times L$ lattice, the new tensors describing $2\times 2$ spins should be contracted on a new lattice of length $L/2$.
 If the original $L$ is a power of $2$, this decimation can be continued until there is a single tensor left, which is then contracted with itself (under periodic boundary conditions) to give the wave function.
-One can also carry out this kind of renormalization of the ``double tensors'' obtained when the physical spins are traced out first.
-The full contraction of the double-tensor network, illustrated in Figs.~\ref{net}(b,c), is the norm $\langle \Psi|\Psi\rangle$ of the wave function.
-A matrix element $\langle \Psi|A|\Psi\rangle$ of some operator involving one or several sites can be treated in a similar way.
-In practice, in most TNS approaches, one would first construct the double tensors and then compute the full contraction in some approximate way.
-A plaquette renormalization with double tensors is depicted in Fig.~\ref{pren}(b).
-This may be a good approximation for some judiciously chosen renormalized tensor, but how to find the best one is an open question.
-Gu, Levin, and Wen implemented a singular value decomposition (SVD) scheme \cite{gu} for the double tensors, and a similar method was proposed by Jiang, Weng, and Xiang.\cite{xiang} In our scheme, the renormalization is instead accomplished with the aid of auxiliary 3-index tensors $S^n_{abc}$, which transform and truncate pairs of indices of the plaquette tensors in the wave function, as shown in Fig.~\ref{trg}.
-The sequence of plaquette renormalizations effectively corresponds to a new tensor network, which is illustrated in the case of the wave function on an $8 \times 8$ lattice in Fig.~\ref{net2}.
+The question is then how to accomplish the tensor truncation in a way which preserves the quantum state in the best way.

+We here propose a renormalization procedure based on auxiliary tensors introduced at the level of the wave function, as illustrated in Fig.~\ref{trg}, in contrast to recent schemes \cite{gu,xiang} that apply singular-value decompositions on the ``double tensor'' product obtained when the physical indices have been traced out.
+Our approach is strictly variational, and can be used also in combination with Monte Carlo sampling of the spins \cite{sandvik2}.
+Here we carry out calculations on the 2D transverse-field Ising model, performing the contraction over the spins exactly.

+The outline of the paper is as follows: In Sec.~\ref{sec2} we first discuss tensor renormalization schemes in general and then provide details of our variant.
+We test the method by studying the quantum phase transition in the 2D transverse-field Ising model in Sec.~\ref{sec3}.
+In Sec.~\ref{sec4} we summarize and discuss several aspects of the method and its possible future extensions and applications.